JoBCB/skin_layers/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/61/HeadAnthropometry.JPG" width="700">

-> [Anthropometry](https://en.wikipedia.org/wiki/Anthropometry)refers to the measurement of the human individual.
+> [Anthropometry](https://en.wikipedia.org/wiki/Anthropometry) refers to the measurement of the human individual.
 Today, anthropometry plays an important role in industrial design, clothing design, ergonomics and architecture where statistical data about the distribution of body dimensions in the population are used to optimize products.

  <img src="https://images.collection.cooperhewitt.org/84985_c578795c9e2d950c_b.jpg" width="400">